 Foot pain can drastically hinder your quality of life by limiting mobility.
-If you experience long-lasting or severe foot pain, the experienced orthopaedic specialists at Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, are here for you.
+If you experience long-lasting or severe foot pain, the experienced orthopaedic specialists at Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, are here for you.
 They offer conservative, medicinal, and surgical options for treating foot pain to get you back on your feet.
-Call Orthopaedic and Rehabilitation Centers to learn more about your options or book an appointment online today.
+Call Orthopaedic and Rehabilitation Centers to learn more about your options or book an appointment online today

 Your foot is made up of bones, ligaments, muscles, and tendons.
 Feet are prone to injuries and pain as they bear the weight of your entire body.